Five Best Practices to Stop Wasteful Spending with Better Data Visibility

-List of best practices to stop wasteful spending
+Five best practices to stop wasteful spending with better data visibility

 Stopping wasteful higher education spending sounds easy enough when controls are in place.
 The internal controls, such as policies addressing spend limits or prohibiting personal purchases, have a significant impact on the purchasing behavior of employees.
 But what if these controls are outdated, perhaps unverified, or worse, unknown?
 The outcome could leave the institution vulnerable to fraud and compliance issues, not to mention slowing down processes.
-To be more productive and to gain control of expenses, management and administration will need to take some practical steps to identify wasteful spending and to prevent further issues.
+This type of inefficiency greatly reduces visibility in your spend data.
+To be more productive and to gain control of expenses, management and administration will need to take some practical steps to modernize their processes, improve visibility, and identify wasteful spending: all to prevent further issues.

 Wasteful spending takes many forms and easily hides in the spend data undetected, especially with poor expense tracking methods.
 Relying on manual processes to track thousands of monthly transactions is as effective as crawling in a marathon and expecting that you will still complete the race in record time.
-Luckily, the problem and solution to wasteful spending can be found in electronic monitoring and timely communication of expenses.
+It also contributes to the data being murky, chaotic, or otherwise disorganized.
+Luckily, the problem and solution to wasteful spending can be found in modernizing your procurement and purchasing processes to improve data visibility.

 With a thorough review and timely communication of expenses, the controls that are designed to protect expenses have a greater likelihood of successfully eliminating unwanted spending.
-The following five best practices focus on how institutions can stop wasteful spending by creating operational efficiencies, gaining insights into expenses for strategic purchasing, and establishing a routine way to check for compliance.
+The following five best practices focus on how institutions can stop wasteful spending by creating operational efficiencies, gaining insights into expenses for strategic purchasing, establishing a routine way to check for compliance, and most importantly, improving data visibility.

 Regular training on policies and procedures